Create Loyalty Program

 - For notifying about redeemed reward: reward name, reward value, cockpit URL, loyalty card code (text, QR code, barcode).

-When the campaign is on, you can manage and track notifications in the Distributions tab.
+You can manage and track notifications in the Distributions tab when the campaign is on.

 With notifications ready, go to the next step.